Panmani/GCN/README.md

 ## Note
 1. The original data file: ABIDE_fc.mat
 2. Model is defined in: model.py
-3. When optimized on test acc, the current model can reach an acc of ~0.6968
+3. recover_ids.py can be used to recover train, val, test split in the form of a json file, "split_ids.json"